pilotdude/Useful-Python-Scripts/README.md

 Table of Contents:
-GUIs.py - Creates a simple dynamic GUI Class that can have data added in by clicking a button
+GUIs.py - Creates a simple dynamic GUI Class that can have data added in by clicking a button CSV Reader.py - Contains a simple method to read a csv file into a double nested list

 If you use pieces of this code don't forget to note it in your colaboration statement.